 - Joint publications: Further down the road, we may organize joint publications by the different firms on relevant topics (guides, articles, year in review, etc.).

 - Meetings: Soon, we should be able to meet at least every year or every two years, in order to strengthen our ties and discuss relevant topics.

 - Use of free advice policy: Learn and correctly use WSG’s free advice policy, to access free advice on specific matters from other WSG members.

 Please share your ideas through comments to this blog entry, so we can all jointly build the group’s plan for the forthcoming years.

-Practice Group: Technology, Media & Comm - Europe
+Practice / Industry Group: Technology, Media & Telecom

 On 15 October 2014, Members of the WSG (World Services Group) Technology, Media and Communications (TMC) Practice Group attend a one-day seminar in Paris at the offices of the French WSG member Jeantet.
 Members have the occasion to present themselves, debate interesting legal topics in their jurisdiction, evaluate past co-operation and ways to better co-operate in the future.
 For more information see www.worldservicesgroup.com